petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/viewing-the-analytics-dashboard.md

 ---
 # Viewing the Analytics Dashboard

-Once your [data is synced](./connecting-liferay-dxp-to-analytics-cloud.md), Analytics Cloud automatically begins tracking visitors to your site and how they're interacting with your site's content.
-The next steps are to explore the different tools available through the navigation menu on the left.
+After [syncing data](./connecting-liferay-dxp-to-analytics-cloud.md), Analytics Cloud automatically begins tracking site visitors and how they interact with your content.
+The following tools are available for reviewing analytic data.

 ![Explore the different tools through the left navigation.](viewing-the-analytics-dashboard/images/01.png)